deltachat/deltachat-pages/es/help.md

 ### ¿Cuáles son las ventajas de Delta Chat comparado con otras aplicaciones de mensajería?

-- _Independiente_ de cualquier empresa o servicio. _Usted_ es dueño de sus datos.
-- Sus datos no se guardan en un servidor central a menos que todos los usuarios estén usando los mismos servidores de correo electrónico
-- No distribuye su libreta de direcciones a nadie.
-- _Rápido_ mediante el uso de Push-IMAP.
-- _La base de usuarios más grande_ - destinatarios que _no_ usen Delta Chat pueden ser contactados también.
-- _Compatible_ - no solo con sí mismo.
-- Interfaz de usuario _elegante_ y _simple_.
-- Sistema _distribuido._
-- _No Spam_: solo se muestran mensajes de usuarios conocidos de forma predeterminada.
-- _Reliable_ - seguro para uso profesional.
-- _Confiable_ - incluso se puede usar en entornos empresariales.
-- Software _libre_ basado en _estándares._
+- _Independent_ of any company or services. _You_ own your data.
+- Your data is not saved on a central server unless all users are using the same e-mail servers
+- You do not distribute your address book to anyone.
+- _Fast_ by the use of Push-IMAP.
+- _Largest userbase_ - recipients _not_ using Delta Chat can be reached as well.
+- _No Spam_ - only messages of known users are shown by default.
+- _End-to-end-encryption_ via Autocrypt.
+- _Copyleft_ and _Standards_ based libre software.
+- _Flexible identity_ with built-in support for [multiple accounts](#multiple-accounts)

 ### ¿Qué mensajes se muestran en Delta Chat?

-By default, Delta Chat shows:
+By default, Delta Chat shows all e-mails.

-- Messages sent by other Delta Chat users
-- Replies to your Delta Chat messages, even if they are "normal e-mails".

-Other e-mails don't appear in your app by default.
-At "Settings -> Chats & Media -> Show Classic E-Mails", you can change this.
+At "Settings -> Chats &
+Media -> Show Classic E-Mails", you can change this.
 You have these options:

 - "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
 This makes most sense if you use the same e-mail account for normal e-mails as well.
-This is the default setting.
 - "All": Delta Chat shows all e-mails that are sent to your email address.
 This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
+This is the default setting.
 - "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
   This helps to decide on a case-by-case basis whether you want to have a